zalenix/portaldocs/portal-sdk/templates/top-extensions-style-guide.md

 * Sections

     For layout of user input forms, as specified in [top-extensions-forms.md](top-extensions-forms.md), we provide a section control, which is just a container for other controls.
-The section align its contained controls labels and padding in a consistent manner across the Portal.
+The section aligns its contained controls labels and padding in a consistent manner across the Portal.

 * Tabs